Top U.S. movie rental chain Blockbuster

 We look forward to discussing the progress we have made as a company and our refinancing efforts during our earnings call on March 19, she added.

-Blockbuster shares were halted about 90 minutes before the market closed on Tuesday, and closed down 73 cents, or more than 76 percent, while shares of online arch-rival Netflix
+Blockbuster shares, which were halted about 90 minutes before the market closed on Tuesday, closed down 73 cents, or more than 76 percent, at 23 cents, while shares of online arch-rival Netflix

 As increasing numbers of customers migrate to video downloads or mailed rentals, Blockbuster is struggling to reinvent itself while also restructuring hundreds of millions of dollars in debt.